 Risk Management plays a key role in the success of any insurance company.

-From the testing perspective the following pointers are to be considered while testing:
+From a testing perspective, the following pointers are to be considered while testing:

 - Quick and detailed quote to their customers.